 The terms Affirmatively Furthering Fair Housing, Assessment of Fair Housing or AFH, elderly person, and HUD are defined in 24 CFR part 5.

-- - 5.
-In § 91.100, paragraphs (a)(1), (a)(5), and (c) are revised and a paragraph (e) is added to read as follows:
+and the (5) and (c) are revised and paragraph (e) is added to read as follows:

 § 91.100 Consultation; local governments.